cosin2077/chaty/README.md

 ## ⚙️Installation

+Tips: Node v16 or above version is required.
 Chaty is a application based on Node.js, and can be installed with the following command:
 If you have not installed NodeJS, [click here](https://nodejs.org/)

 ```
 npm i -g ichaty
 ```
 ## 🔑Login

 Login with your openAI key.You can find your API key at https://platform.openai.com/account/api-keys.